AI harness engineering

 Structured slash commands

-Seven workflows with defined phases, named artifacts, and stopping points.
+Seven workflows with defined phases, named artefacts, and stopping points.
 Debug, plan, review, critique, security, QA - plus a dispatcher that routes your intent to the right skill.

 /goat, /goat-debug, /goat-plan...